mvolkmann/blog/src/meteor.md

 Meteor Methods are an alternative to REST calls implemented using HTTP.
 An issue with using Meteor Methods instead of REST is that they can only be called from the same Meteor app.
+In many cases the Methods are specific to the app and this is a non-issue.

 Common uses for Methods include inserting a document in a collection,